xplodingeggo/hebnix-linux/README.md

 ## Where your data lives

-Config, plugins, and themes are managed by Hebnix itself at `$XDG_CONFIG_HOME/hebnix` (falling back to `~/.config/hebnix` if that's unset) — never inside a read-only package or AppImage, and never touched by installing, upgrading, or removing any of the above.
-Installs from before this layout (config used to live next to the executable) are migrated automatically the first time you run the new version.
+Config, plugins, and themes are stored at `$XDG_CONFIG_HOME/hebnix` (falling back to `~/.config/hebnix` if that's unset)

 ## Building from source